Understanding Prompts in Plotly Studio

 Note

-The existing app specification is not used to generate the new specification.
+If there is an existing app specification, it is not used to generate the new specification.
 If there are specific features of the app that you want to retain from the existing specification, add them to the new prompt.

 The data profile is information about the dataset.
 The data profile includes: